hindu-comm/weblogs/manasataramgini/2016/03/2016-03-04_der-singende-knochen-sulapurue1b9a3ae1b987ae1b983-suletyadi.md

 their case between the brothers.
 Do you think this motif might hence have a early Indo-European provenance?”

-Somakhya: “Certainly\!
+Somakhya: “Certainly!
 For we have two Greek parallels for the boar hunt motif, rich in many cognate features.
 First there is the Calydonian boar and then the Erymanthian boar.”
 Lootika: “Could you please tell me these yavana tales so that I could